moesi88/flutter-login-signup/README.md

 taking into account the best practices for naming conventions and structure guidelines that been provided by Flutter docs and community,

-the project have welcome page that has 2 buttons that redirect user to:
+the project have welcome page that has 2 buttons that redirect user to:</br>
-1- login page
+1- login page</br>
-2- signup page
+2- signup page</br>

 ## Getting Started